radiantlogic-v8/documentation-new/documentation/configuration/global-settings/client-protocols.md

 `2018-05-25 08:20:45,246 INFO  SessionHandler:3498 - <== conn=477 op=2 MsgID=2 ExtendedResponse {resultCode=0, matchedDN=null, errorMessage=null, OID='1.3.6.1.4.1.4203.1.11.3', value='dn:uid=Aaron_Medler,ou=Accounting,o=companydirectory'} ### etime=0 ###`

+**Dynamic Entries Extension**

+The RadiantOne Directory supports temporary entries using the dynamicObject auxiliary object class as specified in [RFC 2589](https://www.rfc-editor.org/rfc/rfc2589).
+These entries are associated with a time to live attribute and once expired, the entry is automatically removed from the directory.
+For details on this extension, see the RadiantOne Namespace Configuration Guide.

 ## SCIMv2
 [RadiantOne SCIM API](../../web-services-api-guide/scim)